pablotrrs/py-q-routing/README.md

 By combining these two terms, the algorithm learns not only from the immediate feedback but also takes into account how future decisions will affect the overall outcome.

-## Simulation Workflow

-Here’s a breakdown of the simulation workflow:

-- **Initialization**: The network, Q-tables, and parameters are initialized.
-- **Packet Sending**: In each episode, the sender tries to deliver a packet to the receiver, learning the optimal path through the network.
-- **Node Status Updates**: Nodes can disconnect and reconnect randomly during the simulation.
-- **Q-Table Updates**: The Q-table for each node is updated based on the reward received for each hop.
-- **Visualization**: After each episode, the network topology and Q-tables are visualized and saved as images.

-### Parameters

-- **alpha** (learning rate): 0.5
-- **gamma** (discount factor): 0.9
-- **epsilon** (exploration rate): 0.1

 ## Running the Simulation

 To run the simulation, follow these steps:

-1. **Ensure Required Libraries**:
+1. **Install Required Libraries**:
    - The simulation uses the following Python libraries: `numpy`, `matplotlib`, `networkx`, and `os`.
 Install them via `pip` if needed:
      ```bash
      pip install numpy matplotlib networkx
      ```

 2. **Execute the Script**:
    - Run the main script to execute the simulation for a specified number of episodes.
-The default is 1000 episodes:
+The default is 100 episodes:
      ```bash
-     python main.py
+     python3 main.py --episodes 100 --epsilon 1.0 --alpha 0.5 --gamma 0.9
      ```

 3. **Output**:
-   - The simulation will generate two types of visual outputs for each episode:
+   - The simulation generates visual outputs:
      - A visualization of the network and the path taken by the packet.
-     - The Q-tables for each node, showing the learned Q-values after the episode.
+     - The Q-tables for each node, showing the learned Q-values after each episode.
-   - All images will be saved in the `simulation_images/` directory.
+   - All images are saved in the `simulation_images/` directory.

-## Next Steps

-- **Test with Different Parameters**: Experiment with different values for `alpha`, `gamma`, and `epsilon` to observe how they affect the learning process.
-- **Increase Network Size**: Add more nodes and neighbors to simulate a larger network and observe the system's performance.
-- **Implement More Complex Reward Structures**: Introduce new factors into the reward function, such as packet loss penalties or traffic congestion costs.